mackaronina/wplace-ai-streamer/README.md

 * Make sure ffmpeg is installed on your computer
 * Replace the images in the `static` folder with your own with the same file names
 * Edit file `example.env` and fill it with your data, then rename it to `.env`.
-This is a file with all the configs.
+This is a file with all the configs
-If you don't have a graphics card that supports CUDA, change TORCH_DEVICE to 'cpu'
 * Edit file `prompts.py` and fill it with your data.
 This file contains templates of all prompts that are sent via the Cloudflare API
 * Run the python script with the following commands: